CatCanAlsoWrite/CatCanAlsoWrite/README.md

 ## About me
-I'm CatCanAlsoWrite, now experiencing my **developer** life as a full-stack engineer in southwest China.
+I'm CatCanAlsoWrite, now experiencing my **fullstack developer** life as a full-stack engineer in southwest China.

 It's interesting to explore the world and link different mind.
 So, feel free to connect me at MerinLee@proton.me